 As the closest National Park near Split Croatia (85 km from Split if you use the highway), it is a destination that should not be missed.
-In the city you will find a larger number of carriers that will provide you with a transfer to the park and if you want an in depth information about it, join us on our day tour to Krka National park from Split.
+In the city, you will find a larger number of carriers that will provide you with a transfer to the park and if you want a piece of in-depth information about it, join us on our day tour to Krka National park from Split.

 Nature Park Biokovo – The perfect destination for hiking

-Nature park Biokovo is characterized by distinctive beauty of the landscape, a great variety of wildlife and wealth of geomorphological forms and phenomena (caves, cracks, sinkholes, rocks, caves…).
+Nature park Biokovo is characterized by the distinctive beauty of the landscape, a great variety of wildlife, and a wealth of geomorphological forms and phenomena (caves, cracks, sinkholes, rocks, caves…).

 Nature Park Lastovo Islands – an oasis of peace

 Lastovo archipelago consists of 44 islands, islets, and rocks.
 The archipelago belongs to the outer group of Adriatic islands and includes the island of Lastovo with its archipelago, island group Lastovnjaci, Vrhovnjaci this the island Susac.

 It is characterized by special flora-fauna features of the land, as well as the richness and diversity of flora and fauna of the sea and the extraordinary beauty of the landscape.

 The special value of the Nature Park is certainly given by the sea and seabed and it’s very rich wildlife.
 Of the total number of recorded 703 plant species, 53 species are endangered, and out of 141 species of vertebrates as many as 71 are endangered.